Cryolophosaurus: Paleoenvironment

 All known specimens of Cryolophosaurus have been recovered in the Hanson Formation, which is one of only two major dinosaur-bearing rock formations found on the continent of Antarctica.
 Cryolophosaurus was found about 650 km from the South Pole but, at the time it lived, this was about 1000 km or so farther north.
 The Hanson Formation accumulated in a rift environment located between c.
 60 and 70S, fringing the East Antarctic Craton behind the active Panthalassan margin of southern Gondwana, being dominated by two types of facies: "tuffaceous" siltstone of fluvial and volcanic strata, deposited maybe more than 10 million years based on the thickness.
 In the Early Jurassic, Antarctica was closer to the equator and the world was considerably warmer than today, but the climate was still cool temperate similar to that of modern southern Chile, and humid, with a temperature interval of 17–18 degrees.
 Models of Jurassic air flow indicate that coastal areas probably never dropped much below freezing, although more extreme conditions existed inland.

 This formation has produced the remains of two smaller theropods, the sauropodomorph Glacialisaurus, a crow-sized pterosaur (a dimorphodontid), a tritylodont, herbivorous synapsid, and two small unnamed sauropodomorphs.
-Beyond vertebrates, Insects (Blattodea, Coleoptera), Ostracodans, Conchostracans and arthropod ichnofossils (Diplichnites, Planolites, Scoyenia) are know from other coeval localities, like Gair Mesa, Mount Carson or Shafer Peak.
+Beyond vertebrates, Insects (Blattodea, Coleoptera), Ostracodans, Conchostracans and arthropod ichnofossils (Diplichnites, Planolites, Scoyenia) are known from other coeval localities, like Gair Mesa, Mount Carson or Shafer Peak.
 Plant remains are also very common, including large tree trunks (+50 cm) from Mount Carson to Palynomorphs at Shafer Peak.
 Macrofoliar and cuticle remains have also been recovered from several localities, including Conifers (Araucariaceae, Cheirolepidiaceae, Cupressaceae, Pinaceae or Voltziales), Cycadophytes (Bennettitales), Pteridosperms (Corystospermaceae), Ferns (Dipteridaceae, Matoniaceae, Osmundaceae and Polypodiales), Equisetaceae, Isoetaceae and Liverworts (Marchantiales).
 Some of the plant remains are relictual genera, like the youngest record of Dicroidium.
 Common presence of the invertebrate ichnogenus Planolites indicates the local fluvial, alluvial or lacustrine waters where likely continuous all year, as well the presence of abundant Otozamites trends to suggest high humidity.
 Overall points to a setting with strong seasonality in day-length, given the high latitude, perhaps similar to warm-temperate, frost-free forest and open woodland as in North Island of New Zealand.
-Despite the proper conditions, peat accumulation was rare, mostly due to the influence of local volcanism, alongside with common wildfire activity as shown by charred coalified plant remains.
+Despite the proper conditions, peat accumulation was rare, mostly due to the influence of local volcanism, along with common wildfire activity as shown by charred coalified plant remains.